-In addition, the Equipment Leasing and Financing Association said that consumer spending increased a solid 11.4% in the first quarter and that included a 49% year-on-year increase in durable goods, such as washers, dryers, refrigerators and other expensive items that are often transported by trucks.
-The chief economist of the American Trucking Association, Bob Costello, said that while trucking and the economy in general are operating at a high level, the problem lies in capacity.
-The authors of the index, which includes transportation and the academic world, said that this is the fifth consecutive month in which the rate has surpassed the 70-point mark, marking the longest streak in the history of the index.
-However, the report says that available transport capacity has been shrinking for five consecutive months and that for every four loads of cargo, only three are collected.
+The Equipment Leasing and Financing Association reported that consumer spending increased 11.4% in the first quarter, including a 49% year-on-year increase in durable goods such as washers, dryers, refrigerators, and other expensive items that are often transported by trucks.
+Bob Costello, Chief Economist of the American Trucking Association, said that while trucking and the economy in general are operating at a high level, the problem lies in capacity.
+The authors of the index, which includes transportation and academia, said that this is the fifth consecutive month in which the rate has surpassed the 70-point mark, marking the longest streak in the history of the index.
+However, the report states that available transport capacity has been shrinking for five consecutive months and that for every four loads of cargo only three are collected.
 Rajeev Dhawan, director of the Center for Economic Forecasting at Georgia State University in Atlanta, said that due to the COVID-19 pandemic, the U. economy is undergoing fundamental change.

 E-commerce continues to gain market share rapidly, and this changing dynamic will continue to have an enormous impact on trucking as more items are shipped directly to homes.
-A recent survey by Atlanta-based logistics company Ware2Go revealed that 79% of respondents said their online shopping habits increased due to the pandemic.
-Around 89% plan to buy more items online.
-The spot market rate can tell you about the state of the trucking industry and sometimes the economy as a whole.
+A recent survey by Atlanta-based logistics company Ware2Go revealed that 79% of respondents said their online shopping habits had increased due to the pandemic and 89% plan to buy more items online.
+The spot market rate can tell you about the state of the trucking industry and sometimes even about the economy as a whole.
 It reached highs at the beginning of the pandemic but has since fallen 15%.
 Truck drivers are essential to both national and global economies; they provide millions of jobs, deliver needed goods to both individuals and businesses, and add a large amount of revenue to U.

 GDP.
 Truck drivers are vital to companies in a wide range of industries; from wood to plastics, steel and automotive parts, various fabrics, computers and other digital components - road transport makes modern manufacturing possible.
 Popular Mechanics also states that 68% of all products in the United States are delivered in semi-trailers.
-Oil and gas are also industries that rely on trucking to transport refined fuel to gas stations, load gas pipes and fittings, and more.
-Since trucking allows other industries to move the products they need, most companies couldn't operate without truckers.
-Offering the products that companies need to make a profit is probably the trucking industry's most important contribution to other sectors.
-The generally accepted view over the past 10 years has been that the trucking industry is, and will in the near future, suffer from a shortage of drivers and will struggle to fill positions as quickly as they become available.
+Oil and gas are also industries that rely on trucking to transport refined fuel to gas stations, load gas pipes and fittings, etc. Since trucking allows other industries to move their products they need, most companies couldn't operate without truckers.
+Offering products that companies need to make a profit is probably one of trucking's most important contributions to other sectors.
+The generally accepted view over the past 10 years has been that there is an enormous shortage of truck drivers in the U.